YinlinHu/CPM/README.md

 《Coarse-to-fine PatchMatch for dense correspondence》 submitted to T-CSVT

-The program has been built and tested on Windows 7.
+The program has been built and tested on Windows 7 and Ubuntu 16.04.

-> USAGE: cpm.exe img1Name img2Name outMatchName
+> USAGE: cpm img1Name img2Name outMatchName

 Explanations: